METRO Magazine Logo

 Closing the Loop on Recovery: Turning Missed Opportunities into Revenue

 Diminution of value is calculated the same regardless of the vehicle type.
-It is first and foremost based upon the VIN number having a history.
+It is, first and foremost, based on the VIN having a history.
 With today's tools, accident information can be secured faster than ever before.
 Once one of those agencies has the information, Inherent diminution of value exists.

 Ad Loading...

-From there, DV is a calculation based upon modifiers of the vehicles' value, age, mileage, and the type and extent of damage.
+From there, DV is calculated based on the vehicle's value, age, mileage, and the type and extent of damage.
 Let’s look at it this way; DV is the same regardless of who owns the vehicle.
 If you’re a person acting as an individual buying a two cars, as a fleet manager buying two utility body service vehicles, as a transit manager buying two buses or streetcars, if you pulled a history report and found one of the two was in an accident and damaged, you are going to offer less for the previously damaged one than the one that was never damaged.

 For example, we worked with a medium-sized county outside Atlanta, where the statute of limitations is four years.
-By reopening past claims, we were able to recover and return over $2.3 million to taxpayers.
+By reopening past claims, we recovered and returned over $2.3 million to taxpayers.

 You can also hire a damage recovery firm specializing in this type of work.
 This allows you to keep up your current processes and utilize them to overlay and enhance your efforts.
 Please ensure they are 100% performance-based, with no monthly or per-file fees.
-If you choose to have them recover the damage, they should recover it at no cost to the taxpayers.
+If you choose to have them repair the damage, they should do so at no cost to taxpayers.

-The most cost-effective method, with the best ROI, is to hire a firm whose revenue is derived from what you are currently not recovering.
+The most cost-effective, highest-ROI approach is to hire a firm whose revenue comes from what you are currently not recovering.
 These firms do exist, and since there is no cost to taxpayers, obtaining procurement approval with minimal red tape should be relatively straightforward.

 That being said, procurement is generally the most difficult part of implementing any new program or vendor.
-What makes this program easier to implement than ordering uniforms or work gloves is the unique nature of what it provides.
+What makes this program easier to implement than ordering uniforms or work gloves is its unique nature.

 Ad Loading...

-As a result of that, most jurisdictions have what is called a “pilot program.”
+As a result, most jurisdictions have a “pilot program.”
 This is where, for unique opportunities and products, a municipality can enter into an agreement without doing an RFP or piggybacking and test out the product or program.

 Using the pilot program lets you test the vendor while deciding whether they qualify as a sole source, can be piggybacked, or need to go through a full RFP — giving you the best of all options.